-- 2.8.2 Create a whole school protective ethos in which peer on peer abuse, including sexual violence and sexual harassment will not be tolerated. - 2.8.3 Provide training for staff about recognising and responding to peer on peer abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators. - 2.8.4 Ensure that staff do not dismiss instances of peer on peer abuse, including sexual violence and sexual harassment as an inevitable part of growing up. - 2.8.5 Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online.

-- 2.8.6 Provide high quality Relationship and Sex Education (RSE) and/or enrichment programmes including teaching about consent. - 2.8.7 Ensure that staff members follow the procedures outlined in this policy when they become aware of peer on peer abuse. - 2.8.8 Staff should be aware that some groups are potentially more at risk.
-Evidence shows girls, children with special educational needs and disabilities (SEND) and LGBT children are at greater risk. - 2.8.9 In the case of an allegation, staff are to refer to the Sexual Harassment and Sexual Violence addendum to the Safeguarding Policy 2021, Appendix C, for details on prevention and procedure.
+- Create a whole school protective ethos in which child on child abuse, including sexual violence and sexual harassment will not be tolerated. - Provide training for staff about recognising and responding to child on child abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators. - Ensure that staff do not dismiss instances of child on child abuse, including sexual violence and sexual harassment as an inevitable part of growing up. - Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online. - Provide high quality Relationship and Sex Education (RSE) and/or enrichment programmes including teaching about consent. - Ensure that staff members follow the procedures outlined in this policy and those in the Sexual Harassment and Sexual Violence addendum 2021, Appendix E when they become aware of child on child abuse, referring any concerns of child on child abuse to the Designated Safeguarding Lead (or deputy) in line with safeguarding reporting procedures. - Be aware that some groups are potentially more at risk.
+Evidence shows girls, children with special educational needs and disabilities (SEND) and LGBT children are at greater risk.
+School will ensure that these children have a trusted adult in school to talk to.